As a peacemaker, the lawyer has a superior opportunity of being a good man. There will still be enough business.

 If a property owner’s negligence caused your injuries, you want the skilled lawyers at Silva Injury Law on your side.
 Our lawyers know how to work with insurance companies and will fight tirelessly to win the compensation you’re entitled to—even if it means going to trial.
 When you hire Silva Injury Law to represent you, you’re hiring a firm that will handle your case from start to finish so you can focus on recovering.
 Contact Silva Injury Law today for a consultation.

-Our experienced legal team also handles other types of cases, including:
+Our highly-skilled legal team also handles other types of cases, including: